hongaar/bandersnatch/README.md

 #### `program.isRepl()`

-Returns `true` if program is running a repl loop, `false` otherwise.
+Returns `true` if program is running a REPL loop, `false` otherwise.

 #### `program.on(event, listener)`